syncfusion-content/winui-docs/winui/samples.md

 N> In the above section, latest Essential Studio version details has been provided.
 Refer installed Essential Studio version instead of mentioned version.

-## WinUI sample browser

-The Syncfusion `WinUI Sample Browser` is available for the WinUI `Desktop` environments.
+## Syncfusion Controls Gallery for WinUI Desktop

-### WinUI Desktop

-The WinUI desktop project can be explored in the Visual Studio by clicking `Run Local Demos` to open the `WinUI Sample Browser`.
+The Syncfusion WinUI desktop controls can be explored in the Visual Studio by clicking `Run Local Demos`.

  ![Explore Syncfusion WinUI Demos with Desktop Project](Guide-to-run-the-samples-images/exploring-winui-desktop-sample-browser-new.png)